Script Editor

 3

-Place heuristic.py in your BIDS code/ folder, run heudiconv.sh
+Place heuristic.py at /data/bids/code/heuristic.py, run heudiconv.sh

 Script Editor